 - Referenced occasionally by The Nostalgia Critic.
 Justified as it's his job to smash the Nostalgia Filter of all this stuff, but you've got to wonder why his parents suddenly decided to care enough and make sure he knew about stranger danger.

-- The Cinema Snob has covered a couple of these, including the trope namer.
-His reaction to the song about molestation is a classic.
+- DVD-R Hell has covered a couple of these, including the trope namer.
+Brad's reaction to the song about molestation is a classic.

 - The Trope Namer: the episode "Too Smart for Strangers" of Welcome to Pooh Corner, a mid-'80s production where Winnie the Pooh and rest of the Hundred Acre Wood crew (of all people) teach children how to not get abducted and subsequently molested.
 It's actually pretty blunt, with repeated mentions of "private parts" and a (delicate) broaching of the subject of ejaculation.
-Particularly infamous for this scene, which directly addresses child molestation and how to react to it.
+Particularly infamous for the scene that directly addresses child molestation and how to react to it.
 In song.

 - Tricky People, a 1998 video produced by Nest Entertainment, is a rather serious PSA about sexual abuse and stranger danger... which stars a silly yellow Barney-esque dinosaur named Yello Dyno.
 Watch it here (with snarky annotations).